Black--Baskets Don't Kill People

 Submission Materials

 • Artists may enter up to three (3) pieces of work.
 Artists should submit only one (1) digital image per work, for a total of up to three (3) images.
-(Do not submit detail images.)
+All images must be in high-resolution .jpeg format (minimum size of 300 dpi and 4 x 6 inches.)
+DO NOT submit detail images.

 Jury Process

-Work submitted to CraftTexas 2012 will be juried via the CaFÉ TM system using high-resolution digital images.
+Work submitted to CraftTexas 2022 will be juried via the Slideroom system using high-resolution digital images.
 Images must be accurate representations of the work.
 Accepted work that differs significantly from the images may be rejected at the discretion of HCCC.
 No substitutions of accepted work will be allowed.

 Accepted Work

-• Accepted work must arrive exhibition ready between Monday, September 17, and Monday, September 24, 2012.
+• Accepted work must arrive to HCCC between Monday, September 12, and Friday, September 23, 2022.
 Please make proper arrangements for delivery or with your shipper to ensure arrival dates.

-• All work will be installed by professional staff and may not be shown at the discretion of the installation team.
+• All work will be installed by professional staff and may not be shown at the discretion of HCCC’s curatorial department.
 Packaging and artworks must be in good condition and able to withstand the strains of transportation.
 Work must be properly packaged for travel; wooden crates or double-boxed cardboard containers are highly recommended.

-• Artists are responsible for transit and insurance of accepted work to the Houston Center for Contemporary Craft.
-HCCC will not accept COD shipments.
+• Artists are responsible for transit and insurance of accepted work to HCCC.
+COD shipments will not be accepted.

-• HCCC will provide insurance on all works while they are exhibited on site and upon their return to the artist.
+• HCCC will provide insurance for all works while they are exhibited on site and upon their return to the artist.

 • HCCC reserves the right to photograph and distribute any images of work in the exhibition for educational or publicity purposes, via electronic or print media of any kind.

-• HCCC will use the images submitted for the jury process for the exhibition catalogue.
-Please ensure submitted images are professionally photographed and publication quality.
+• HCCC may use the images submitted for the jury process for publicity and educational purposes.
+Please ensure submitted images are professionally photographed and are print quality (minimum size of 300 dpi and 4 x 6 inches).

 Address questions regarding application guidelines and submission process to crafttexas@crafthouston.org.